VincentNguyen4/block12-Career-Sim-ptII/README.md

 Project is a website with 3 pages.

-Each page contains a picture and information.
+Each page contains a picture and information about self.

+Project displays use of html, css, and javascript.